 I’m no biblical scholar, so I offer the following purchase recommendations as a fellow PocketBible user.
 After purchasing the NASEC or KJVEC, if you find you’d like more in-depth information about words, Vine’s is a great deal.
 It covers Old and New Testament words with great detail and has been a trusted resource for many over the years.
 If you have the budget for it, the Complete Word Study Dictionaries are excellent and the bundle of the OT/NT gives you in-depth coverage for the entire Bible.

-Finally, if you purchase the KJVEC, you may want to skip the New Strong’s Dictionary of Hebrew and Greek Words because the dictionaries in each are similar.
+Finally, if you purchase the KJVEC, you may want to skip the New Strong’s Dictionary of Hebrew and Greek Words because the dictionaries are noticeably similar.

 How to use